MarkoArg20/Fiba-Automation-Framework/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-UI%20%2B%20Backend-yellow)

-This is a framework made using PlayWright with JavScript and TypeScript.
+This is a framework made using Playwright with JavScript and TypeScript.
 It covers the navigation menu buttons and some login scenarios.
 It tests both the UI and the backend for them.
 It has a CI pipeline configured in Jenkins and written in Groovy (see Jenkinsfile).
 Also when the tests are finished it sends a message with a test report.